calculated-finance/calc-rs/README.md

               else                            then
                 │                               │
      ┌──────────┴─────────┐          ┌──────────┴─────────┐          ┌────────────────────┐
-     │   execute action   │          │  if condition met  ├── then ──┤   execute action   │
+     │  if condition met  │          │  if condition met  ├── then ──┤   execute action   │
      └──────────┬─────────┘          └──────────┬─────────┘          └──────────┬─────────┘
                 │                               │                               │
               then                              │                             then